ansilove/libansilove/README.md

 # License

-libansilove is released under the BSD 2-Clause License.
+libansilove is released under the BSD 2-Clause license.
 See the file `LICENSE` for details.

 # Resources